-Rule 31 -- Outside Assistance: No planned help is allowed throughout the Race.
+Rule 31 -- Outside Assistance: No planned physical help is allowed throughout the Race.
 All care and feeding of dogs will be done only by that team's musher.
 All dog maintenance and care of dog teams and gear in checkpoints will be done in the designated localized holding area.
 A musher relinquishing the care of his/her team to leave the checkpoint and or village without approval of the Race Marshal must withdraw from the Race.
-Common resources available to all mushers will not be considered outside assistance.
+Common resources available to all mushers will not be considered outside assistance, however, in-person wake up calls for mushers will not be permitted.